pacstall/chaotic-PPR/README.md

 cd "$PPR_BASE"
 ```

-#### Setting the default packagelist
+#### Setting the default packagelist (*optional*)
 To specify packages to be created on the docker containers first startup, edit the file `$PPR_BASE/default-packagelist`.
 You must specify valid package names separated by newlines.
+If you do not specify any packages to be added, the PPR will add `neofetch` by default.

 #### Creating docker image
 Run: